 Jillian is particularly passionate in championing the development of infrastructure that fosters social value for marginalised groups, including women, youth, First Nations people and people with disabilities.

-Associate Professor Susanna Cramb, Biostatistician and Epidemiologist
+WINNER: Associate Professor Susanna Cramb,

 A celebrated leader in the field of Bayesian disease mapping, Associate Professor Susanna Cramb is a pioneer in the small-area mapping of cancer survival across Queensland.
 Using innovative statistical methods, Susanna’s research has enhanced the understanding of disease outcomes and helped to reduce health inequities across the state.